Whole grain banana oat cookies, naturally sweetened with honey, make a perfect healthy snack any time of day!

 These cookies are also great with a little peanut butter smeared on top.
 Peanut butter and banana?
 Peanut butter and chocolate?
 Peanut butter and banana and chocolate?

 Yes, yes and yes.
-You could even do nutella.
+You could even do Nutella.
 Wow.

 And of course -- and please tell me you saw this coming from that picture above -- they make excellent cookie sandwiches.
 Peanut butter, nutella or ice cream in the middle - let your imagination run wild!

-These cookies freeze great, too, so you can stick any extras in the freezer and have a quick breakfast or snack on hand anytime.
-You may want to double the recipe for this very reason.
+You'll have a stash available for have a quick breakfast or snack anytime.
+You may want to double the recipe for this very reason. 😉

 The next time you have some ripe bananas on hand, try these scrumptious little cookies.
 Hope you love them!